-Planning a romantic getaway?
-Enjoy a perfect evening with your sweetie at one of Portland’s award-winning restaurants.
+Planning a getaway with your sweetheart?
+Enjoy a perfect evening with your sweetie at one of Portland’s award-winning, romantic restaurants.
 We rounded up a few of the best restaurants for a romantic dinner for two, with intimate atmospheres and unforgettable food.

 Combining an old-world feel with a Northwest industrial vibe, Bar Avignon is perfect for a laidback, wine-centric date night.
 The curated menu features upscale bistro fare (and hyper-local produce from a nearby garden in the summer), but the mile-long, globetrotting wine list is what sets this stylish spot apart.
 If you’re intimidated by the list of more than 100 wines, the expert staff and on-site sommelier are happy to help narrow it down.